Watch the video or read the article below:

 - Find out if it’s a left tailed test or right tailed test (see below).

-Finding the direction of the tail sounds difficult.
-But if you can sketch a graph, you can figure out which tail is in your test.
+If you can sketch a graph, you can figure out which tail is in your test.

 Left Tailed Test or Right Tailed Test ?